jnaO/jnaOSearch/readme.md

-# jnaOSol
+# jnaOSearch

-Color theme for Sublime text.
+Search color theme for Sublime text.
 The base is originally from solarized: http://ethanschoonover.com/solarized

+To use with BetterFindBuffer

 ## Installation